 We conduct our clinical trials globally, including in areas impacted by COVID-19 in North America, Europe and Japan.
-The continued spread of COVID-19 has and could continue to adversely impact our business and operations, including our or our third party partners' discovery activities, preclinical studies and clinical trials.
+The continued spread of COVID-19 has and could continue to adversely impact our business and operations, including our or our third-party partners' discovery activities, preclinical studies and clinical trials.

-The COVID-19 pandemic, and measures undertaken to control the spread of the virus, could impair our or our third party partners' ability to initiate clinical trial sites and recruit and retain patients because principal investigators and site staff, as healthcare providers, may have heightened exposure to COVID-19 if an outbreak occurs in their geography or due to prioritization of hospital resources toward the outbreak and restrictions in travel.
-Furthermore, some patients may be unwilling to enroll in our or our third party partners' trials or be unable to comply with clinical trial protocols if quarantines or travel restrictions impede patient movement or interrupt healthcare services.
-Patients in our and our third party partners' trials are at increased risk for COVID-19-related health issues due to a number of factors, including their age, the nature of their disease or stage of their disease.
-If patients in our or our third party partners' trials contract COVID-19, it could adversely impact the outcome of the trial, including by limiting the quality, completeness and interpretability of data that we are able to collect.
+The COVID-19 pandemic, and measures undertaken to control the spread of the virus, could impair our or our third-party partners' ability to initiate clinical trial sites and recruit and retain patients because principal investigators and site staff, as healthcare providers, may have heightened exposure to COVID-19 if an outbreak occurs in their geography or due to prioritization of hospital resources toward the outbreak and restrictions in travel.
+Furthermore, some patients may be unwilling to enroll in our or our third-party partners' trials or be unable to comply with clinical trial protocols if quarantines or travel restrictions impede patient movement or interrupt healthcare services.
+Patients in our and our third-party partners' trials are at increased risk for COVID-19-related health issues due to a number of factors, including their age, the nature of their disease or stage of their disease.
+If patients in our or our third-party partners' trials contract COVID-19, it could adversely impact the outcome of the trial, including by limiting the quality, completeness and interpretability of data that we are able to collect.

-As a result of these restrictions, enrollment in some of the ongoing trials we or our third party partners are conducting has been or may be delayed, but the extent of the full impact is not quantifiable until the trajectory of the pandemic is better understood.
+As a result of these restrictions, enrollment in some of the ongoing trials we or our third-party partners are conducting has been or may be delayed, but the extent of the full impact is not quantifiable until the trajectory of the pandemic is better understood.
 The pandemic may also lead to delayed and missed dosing or delayed and missed disease evaluations for patients that have already been enrolled in ongoing trials.
-We and our third party partners will continue to monitor the impact of COVID-19 on all ongoing clinical trials and will implement changes as necessary.
+We and our third-party partners will continue to monitor the impact of COVID-19 on all ongoing clinical trials and will implement changes as necessary.

-For the trials our collaborator Cilag GmbH International, an affiliate of the Janssen Pharmaceutical Companies of Johnson & Johnson, or Cilag, is conducting, patient enrollment has been suspended in the second part of the CULMINATE Phase 2 study and the Phase 1b combination study of cusatuzumab with azacytidine and/or venetoclax, while the launch of new trials has been delayed.
-Further, LEO Pharma A/S has suspended patient enrollment in the ongoing Phase 1 trial of LP0145 studying safety and tolerability in healthy subjects and subjects with atopic dermatitis.
+For the trials our collaborator Cilag GmbH International, an affiliate of the Janssen Pharmaceutical Companies of Johnson & Johnson, or Cilag, is conducting, patient enrollment in the Phase 1b combination study of cusatuzumab with azacytidine and/or venetoclax has resumed but we have decided to delay the start of patient enrollment in the second part of the CULMINATE Phase 2 study to focus resources on the Phase 1b combination study.
+The launch of new trials has also been delayed.
 Timing to restart enrollment of all trials will depend on the trajectory of COVID-19 infection rates.